Honda ATF DW-1 Equivalents: Best Alternatives and Substitutes

 Read more: Best Oil For Honda CRV

-Of all of the substitutes above, I would recommend any of them, but the Idemitsu ATF type-H Plus would be my best pick (check out its pros).
+All the DW-1 equivalents mentioned above will work fine for your Honda.
+But the Idemitsu ATF type-H Plus would be my best pick (check out its pros).
 Moreover, the fact that Idemitsu is a certified OEM Honda ATF supplier makes it a trustworthy choice.

 Check Price at Amazon